panoramicdata/PanoramicData.NCalcExtensions/README.md

 #### Parameters
   * list - the original list
-  * predicate - a string to represent the value to be evaluated
+  * predicate - (optional) a string to represent the value to be evaluated
-  * nCalcString - the string to evaluate
+  * nCalcString - (optional, but must be provided if predicate is) the string to evaluate

 #### Examples
   * all() : true
+  * all(list(false, false, false)) : false
   * all(list(true, false, true)) : false
   * all(list(true, true, true)) : true
   * all(list(1, 2, 3, 4, 5), 'n', 'n < 3') : false